Semestre5/AMT_Projet/README.md

 - First install [Docker desktop](https://www.docker.com/products/docker-desktop)
 - Then go in the project directory then to database folder
-- Run ``script.sh`` , this will run build the docker image and run the container
+- Run ``script_linux.sh`` , this will run build the docker image and run the container

 You can now start coding, gl hf !